lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Each stake conference normally includes the following meetings:

 - A meeting of the Area Seventy or General Authority (if assigned) and the stake presidency.
 The stake clerk and executive secretary also attend.
-- A stake priesthood leadership meeting (see [29.3.3](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number18-p114#title_number18 "/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number18-p114#title_number18")).
+- A stake leadership meeting.
+When a General Authority or Area Seventy presides, this meeting includes all members of the stake council and ward councils.
+When the stake president presides, it includes priesthood leaders only (see [29.3.3](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number18-p114#title_number18 "/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number18-p114#title_number18")).
 The presiding authority determines whether this meeting is held on Saturday or Sunday.
 A member of the stake presidency conducts.
 - A Saturday evening session for all stake members 18 and older.
 Depending on local circumstances, this meeting may be held on Sunday if approved by the presiding authority.
 A member of the stake presidency conducts.
 - A general session, held on Sunday, for all members and others who would like to attend.
 The stake president conducts and speaks in this meeting.
 More than one Sunday general session may be held if there is not room for everyone in one session.
 Children attend with their families, not in a separate meeting.